 Bill and Hillary Clinton: 30 Photos of Their Marriage Through the Years

-Here’s everything you need to know about how Bill and Hillary met, how they worked through their biggest scandals, and what they’re up to now.
+Here’s everything you need to know about how Bill and Hillary met, how they worked through their biggest controversies, and what they’re up to now.
 Did you know the Lewinsky affair wasn’t Bill’s first major scandal?
 (See page 11.)

 1. 1971: Hillary attended Yale, where she spotted Bill joking with friends about watermelons